theQRL/documentation/docs/Node/node-uses.md

 There are known vulnerabilities where the majority of the active nodes in a network are taken over by a malicious actor allowing the manipulation of the chain data being submitted and accepted.
 This can lead to a variety of exploits for any blockchain.
 The best solution to this issue is to run as many nodes possible to make the possibility of a bad actor successfully performing any of the attacks this could make possible.

-In addition to the network security provided by as many nodes on network as possible, running a node can additionally secure any transactions being made to the chain on a users behalf as well as ensuring valid chain data is provided un-modified.
+In addition to the network security provided by as many nodes on network as possible, running a node can additionally secure any transactions being made to the chain on a users behalf as well as ensuring valid chain data is provided unmodified.

 ### Transaction Security